 The French saying "En avril ne te découvre pas d'un fil"

-It includes a detailed definition of what it mean and how you can use it in a dialogue with an audio example.
-And because we want you to make progress in French, we also added useful stuff like literal meaning, slow pronunciation audio, dialogue example and more!
+We are going to show you everything you need to know about the basic proverb "En avril, ne te découvre pas d'un fil".
+More precisely, this includes a detailed guide of what it mean and how you can use it in a casual conversation with an audio example.
+But, we also added some useful informations like slow pronunciation audio, literal meaning, dialogue example and more!

 What does it mean exactly?